Train track maps on graphs of groups

-This is not the first construction of relative train track maps on graphs of groups, see \cite{CollinsTurner}, \cite{FrancavigliaMartino} and \cite{Sykiotis}, but it is the most general, allowing in particular for infinite edge groups.
+\begin{THM}[Tree version] Suppose a group $F$ acts cocompactly on a simplicial tree $T$, that $\Phi\colon F \to F$ is an automorphism, and that $\tilde f\colon T \to T$ is a $\Phi$-twisted equivariant map.
+Assuming one of the following conditions holds, there exists a $\Phi'$-twisted equivariant relative train track map $\tilde f'\colon T' \to T'$, where $\Phi$ and $\Phi'$ represent the same outer automorphism $\varphi$ and where $T$ and $T'$ belong to the same deformation space $\mathscr{D}$ in the sense of Forester \cite{Forester,GuirardelLevittDeformation}. \begin{enumerate} \item Let $T''$ be a reduced tree in $\mathscr{D}$.
+Assume that edge stabilizers of $T''$ are finitely generated and that no iterate of $\Phi$ maps a generalized edge group of $T''$ properly into a conjugate of itself. \item Assume that $F$ is finitely generated, $T$ is locally finite, and that the subgroup $\Mod(\mathscr{D})$ of $\out(F)$ leaving $\mathscr{D}$ invariant acts with finitely many orbits of cells on the deformation retract $P\mathscr{G}$ of $\mathscr{D}$ considered in \cite[Theorem 7.6]{GuirardelLevittDeformation} \cite{Clay}. \end{enumerate} If $\varphi$ is irreducible, then the relative train track map constructed is a train track map. \end{THM}

-One class of groups acting on trees of particular interest are free products, which act with trivial edge stabilizers.
-This greater flexibility allows for stronger results.
-The other purpose of this paper is to extend Feighn--Handel's \emph{completely split relative train track maps,} CTs \cite{FeighnHandel}, to outer automorphisms of free products.
+Two $F$-trees $T$ and $T'$ \emph{belong to the same deformation space} if and only if \cite[Theorem 3.8]{GuirardelLevittDeformation} there exist $F$-equivariant maps $T \to T'$ and $T' \to T$.
+A tree $T$ is \emph{reduced} if collapsing any orbit of edges of $T$ yields a tree not in the same deformation space.
+A \emph{generalized edge stabilizer} is a subgroup $H \le F$ with the property that $H$ contains the stabilizer of some edge $\tilde e$ of $T$ and is contained in the stabilizer of another edge $\tilde e'$ of $T$.
+Each relative train track map $\tilde f\colon T\to T$ is a \emph{morphism:} after $F$-equivariantly subdividing edges in the domain tree into finitely many edges, the map $\tilde f$ becomes \emph{simplicial,} in the sense that it maps edges to edges.
+Twisted equivariant morphisms of trees map edge stabilizers to generalized edge stabilizers.

-Let $F = A_1*\dotsb*A_n*F_k$ be the free product of the groups $A_i$ with a free group of rank $k$ represented as the fundamental group of a graph of groups $\mathbb{G}$, where the $A_i$ are the nontrivial vertex groups of $\mathbb{G}$, the edge groups of $\mathbb{G}$ are trivial, and the ordinary fundamental group of the (underlying graph of) $\mathbb{G}$ is free of rank $k$.
+Relative train track maps are defined in \Cref{relativetraintracksection}.
+This is not the first construction of relative train track maps on graphs of groups, see \cite{CollinsTurner}, \cite{FrancavigliaMartino} and \cite{Sykiotis}, but it is the most general, allowing in particular for infinite edge groups (but see \cite{Meinert} in the irreducible case).
+The proof of \Cref{relativetraintrack} relies on an algorithm of Bestvina--Handel \cite{BestvinaHandel}, which requires a bound on the number of edges of $G$, the underlying graph of $\mathcal{G}$.
+Without further assumptions on $\mathcal{G}$, it appears at least possible that certain problematic valence-two vertices could proliferate in $G$, destroying any guarantee that the algorithm will terminate.
+It would be very interesting to have an example where this proliferation actually occurs.
+Perhaps an example could be found in considering the group